David Raya: International career

 After failing to receive a call-up by Spain at youth level, Raya won his maiden international call-up to the senior team for a pair of friendlies in March 2022.
 He made his debut with a start in a 2–1 win over Albania on 26 March and remained an unused substitute in the second match.
-Raya was an unused substitute in all six of Spain's 2022–23 UEFA Nations League A fixtures.
-In November 2022, Raya was named in Spain's 2022 World Cup squad.
-Prior to the team's exit in the round of 16, his only match play during the period came with a second half substitute appearance in a pre-tournament friendly versus Jordan.
+Raya was an unused substitute during the entirety of Spain's victorious 2022–23 UEFA Nations League campaign.

+Raya was named in Spain's 2022 World Cup squad, but prior to the team's exit in the round of 16, his only match play during the period came with a second half substitute appearance in a pre-tournament friendly versus Jordan.